kasramp/Weather-webservice-call/README.md

 For compling the application in the command line

+Old Way [Deprecated] :
-javac -cp ../lib/org.json-20120521.jar CallWebservice.java WeatherForecast.java
+$ javac -cp ../lib/org.json-20120521.jar CallWebservice.java WeatherForecast.java
+New Way :
+$ ant

 And for runing the appication
+Old Way [Deprecated] :

-java -cp .:../lib/org.json-20120521.jar CallWebservice
+$ java -cp .:../lib/org.json-20120521.jar CallWebservice
+New Way :
+$ ant

 For more information contact,
 kasra@madadipouya.com